rsm-msba-25-26/rsm-gh-assignment-practice-rsm-s2salas/README.md

 Provide the information requested below:

-- Last name:
+- Last name: Salas
-- First (or preferred) name:
+- First (or preferred) name: Sophia
-- Favorite food:
+- Favorite food: Oatmeal
-- Favorite recent Netflix movie or show:
+- Favorite recent Netflix movie or show: The Sons of Sam: A Descent into Darkness

 ---